MugPand/eq/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx` or the respective `page.tsx` files in the associated page subdirectories.
 The page auto-updates as you edit the file.

+## Directory Structure
+Within the `src/` directory there are subdirectories associated with each page of the website i.e. `feed/`, `login/`, `profile/`.
+Within each subdir is a `page.tsx` that can be edited to modify the look and feel of each page.

 ## Configuring Firebase